Ph.D., Classical Studies

 Fields of Interest

 I am a Roman historian with a special interest in the Second Sophistic and early Christianity.
 My primary research area is the formation of identity among intellectuals in the first three centuries CE.
-I am currently at work on a book that examines the many ways in which being (who you are) was shaped by belonging (whom you know) for philosophers, sophists, and Christians in this period.
+My first book, The Social World of Intellectuals in the Roman Empire, examines the many ways in which being (who you are) was shaped by belonging (whom you know) for philosophers, sophists, and Christians in this period.

 At Boston College, I teach Latin and Greek at all levels, especially (but not exclusively) prose.
 In recent years, I have taught advanced seminars on Tacitus, Apuleius, Cicero, Homer, Thucydides, Greek Rhetoric.
 I also regularly teach Greek and Roman History, Roman Family Law, and Roman Religion.